 Harrah’s Cherokee Casino Resort is a 1,100 room success story in the Great Smoky Mountains of North Carolina.
 The property is a popular drive-to destination for markets that include Atlanta, Asheville, Charlotte, Knoxville and Winston-Salem.
 The original casino opened in 1997 and Rainmaker’s revenue management system was installed in 1999.
-In 2002, it opened its first 252-room hotel tower and has been expanding ever since.
-Today, Harrah’s Cherokee has the highest gaming revenue per room of all Harrah’s hotel properties.

 The first 252-room hotel tower at Harrah’s Cherokee was soon followed by a second 324-room tower in 2005.
 Even with the additional rooms, Jeremiah Wiggins, the property’s director of planning and analysis, said, “In 2007, our resort was running at 101% occupancy, with most rooms comped to high-end gamers.
 An analysis of our demand using Rainmaker’s revenue management system revealed that we were denying nearly 10,000 room requests a month.”
 A more compelling statistic was that only one-third of the denied gamers had visited the casino.
 “The other two-thirds of the denials were lost business to us and the local market,” said Wiggins.
 Based on these numbers, the Cherokee team determined it was time to consider another expansion.